ChrisNeedham200/loadimpact-docs/jekyll/_v4/core-concepts/performance-alerts-smart-results.md

 ***

 ### Too Many URLs

+**This is an informational alert, we strongly recommend you group dynamic URLs as it will make analysis easier**

 This alert is raised when we detect more than 500 unique URLs in your test results.
 This is commonly caused by a URL that contains a query parameter that is unique per iteration. e.g. tokens, session IDs, etc. You should utilize the URL grouping feature of k6 to combine these unique URLs into a single metrics.
 You can